So… you want to master the one-step wall glaze technique?

 Let’s make your walls — and your wallet — happy!

-Here’ your supply list
+Here’s your supply list

-Here’ your supply list
+Here’s your supply list

 Paint: Buy at any hardware store

-From my paint brush to yours-you’ve totally got this!
+From my paintbrush to yours, you’ve totally got this!

 Cheryl,